-With the recent announcement that the UK has become the world’s second largest consumer market for cannabinoid products, the importance of ensuring that CBD advertising is compliant with the Advertising Codes is more essential than ever.
-Here are four top tips to help your CBD ads get the regulatory A-OK:
+The UK has a large consumer market for cannabinoid products and so the importance of ensuring that CBD advertising is compliant with the Advertising Codes is essential.
+CBD containing products can be subject to complex regulatory regimes that could either prohibit their sale or affect the claims permitted in their marketing.
+This article provides four top tips to help your CBD ads get the regulatory A-OK:

 1. Take Heightened Care with THC

 CBD products may contain trace levels of Tetrahydrocannabinol (THC), the main psychoactive compound in cannabis and a controlled substance in the UK.
 To ensure your CBD does not pique the interest of your local CID, marketers are strongly advised to read this Home Office factsheet and seek specialist legal advice before bringing a CBD product to market.

 2. Don’t make a hash of the medical regulations